-Speak confidently, yet not too loudly, lest others not hear what you’re saying.
+Speak confidently, but not too loudly, lest others not hear what you’re saying.

-While you can’t force others to notice or admire you, still you must gently invite their attention and welcome its appearance.
+You can’t force others to notice or admire you.
+Instead, gently invite their attention and welcome its appearance.

 None can guarantee that the quality or beauty of your creation will be appreciated, still, you must strive to do the best of which you are capable at all times.